Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Sensitive-Output/DevOps-Terraform-Sensitive-Output.md

 }
 ```

-Notice now that when the terraform plan is being run, terraform will mask the output of the the variable:
+Notice now that when the terraform plan is being run, terraform will mask the output of the variable:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-DevOps-Terraform-Sensitive-Output/assets/var02.png)

 ## Sensitive Output Type

-Similarly to variables, outputs can also be marked as sensitive.
+Similarly to variables, outputs can also be marked as [sensitive](https://www.terraform.io/language/values/outputs#sensitive-suppressing-values-in-cli-output).
 For example say we want to create a sensitive output we can mark the `output` as `sensitive = true` as shown the the below example:

 ```hcl
 ## appservices.tf ##